GaloisInc/saw-training/IntroToSAW.rst

     pop\_count(bit\_string) = \sum_{i=0}^{32}{bit\_string_i}

-In which the details of the call stack, registers vs. memory and the specific execution model of the CPU have been removed.
+In this version, the details of the call stack, registers vs. memory and the specific execution model of the CPU have been removed.
 The technique for doing this conversion is called *symbolic execution* or *symbolic simulation*.
 It works by first replacing some of the inputs to a program with *symbolic values*, which are akin to mathematical variables.
 The term *concrete values* is used to describe honest-to-goodness bits and bytes.
 As the program runs, operations on symbolic values result in descriptions of operations rather than actual values.
 Just as adding ``1`` to the concrete value ``5`` yields the concrete value ``6``, adding ``1`` to the symbolic value :math:`x` yields the symbolic value :math:`x+1`.
 Incrementing the values again yields ``7`` and :math:`x+2`, respectively.
 By simulating the entire function this way, SAW creates a mathematical function out of the C function you provide.

 There are complications, of course, such as what to do with conditional branches, but as a user of the tool you won't have to worry about them except when they introduce limitations to what you can reason about.
 The main such limitation is that symbolic simulation can't effectively deal with loops whose termination depends on a symbolic value.
 For example, this simple implementation of ``add`` would not be easily analyzed: